 Back in the early 2000’s, starting an online store was difficult because there was no infrastructure and no standard ecommerce platform.
 Therefore, the people who painstakingly created their own online stores from scratch profited the most.

-But today, starting an online store is so easy to do that it’s no longer enough to just have a store to sell products.
+But today, starting an online store is so easy to do that it’s no longer enough to just have a store that sells products.
 You have to work hard to differentiate yourself.

-For example with our store, we carry all of our inventory in house, we import our goods from different countries and we do all of our own embroidery in house.
+For example with our store, we carry all of our own inventory, we import our goods from different countries and we do all of our own embroidery in house.

 Sure we could dropship, source our goods domestically and contract out the embroidery but by doing all of these difficult things in house, we are in far greater control of our margins, customer service and brand.